On this page:

 - Use specified form template to process each article.

-- Include only those articles with ‘Section appears on front page?’ set on the Sections administration panel.
+- Include only those articles with ‘Section appears on front page?’ set on the Sections panel.
 If set to

 0, all articles are displayed.